 - Medical history of traveller’s family members / household.

 - Lockdown / quarantine requirements should be fully known for destination and departing location.

-- Documentation needed to enter the country (e.g. is proof of immunisation or extra evidence of medical history needed).
+- Documentation needed to enter the destination (e.g. proof of immunisation, extra evidence of medical history).

 - Any other issues why traveller would not wish to travel – mental welfare check.

-- A review of any social distancing and / or infection control measures that have been put in place by the airline.
+- Review social distancing and / or infection control measures that have been put in place by the airline.

-- Book flexible tickets if possible.
-Constant changing of entry/lockdown regulations may impact available flight options.
+- Book flexible tickets - changes to entry/lockdown regulations may impact available flight options.

-- It must be ensured that the business traveller has adequate insurance cover and, where possible, that pandemic cases are also covered.
+- Ensure the traveller has adequate insurance cover and, where possible, that COVID-19 cases are included in the policy.

-- Travellers should carry proof of international travel health insurance.
+- Carry proof of international travel health insurance.

-- Bring in extra medication for at least 14 days.
+- Pack required medication to cover at least an extra 14 days.

 - Before departure, clarify which specific hygiene and disinfection measures have been implemented at the hotel/accommodation (e.g. no contact room service, additional cleaning measures and revised check-in procedures).

 - International hotel chains (4-5 stars) will usually set the appropriate standards for their own hotels within the framework of quality management.

-- It must also be established how meetings are held at the destination (e.g. social distancing rules) and under which general conditions.
+- Establish how meetings are held at the destination (e.g. social distancing rules) and under which general conditions.

 Travel and PPE

 The following PPE is recommended for travelling: